Categories

 Fettuccini with Organic Ocean humpback shrimp and squid ink at Jovanina's Broken Italian

-Over the last few months I’ve noticed a lot of my favorite Denver food Instagrammers swooning over Jovanina’s.
+I’ve noticed a lot of Denver food Instagrammers swoon over Jovanina’s.
 Customers will be charmed by this restaurant’s non-traditional take on Italian cooking.

 The name of the game here is to take familiar dishes and put a fresh, seasonal spin to them.
 Some of these interpelations succeed better than others, but the winners like the delectable squid ink Fettuccini (served with Organic Ocean humpback shrimp in a pool of ‘nduja-spiked tomato sauce)